Klipper3d/klipper/docs/Resonance_Compensation.md

 A few notes on shaper selection:

-* EI shaper may be more suited for bed slinger printers (if the resonance frequency and resulting smoothing allows): as more filament is deposited on the moving bed, the mass of the bed increases and the resonance frequency will decrease.
+* EI shaper may be more suited for i3 style printers (if the resonance frequency and resulting smoothing allows): as more filament is deposited on the moving bed, the mass of the bed increases and the resonance frequency will decrease.
 Since EI shaper is more robust to resonance frequency